 Shuttle buses run regularly (about every 45 minutes) to the city centre, Beijing Railway Station and major hotels.
 Metered taxis are also available, but it is recommended that passengers have their destination written in Chinese to avoid confusion.
 Travelling time to the city is about an hour.

-Taxis are metered and charge about RMB 76 ($12) to most hotels, but fees vary.
-Tips are not expected.
+Taxis are metered and tips are not expected.
 The 17 miles (28km) into the city should take about an hour.
 Avoid taxi drivers that approach customers and instead wait in the taxi line and insist on using the meter.

 A shuttle bus service runs between the terminals.